Simplify Patient Care with High Peak’s Disease Management Solution

 The Treatment Decisions tab streamlines the process of making treatment decisions, scheduling procedures, and managing patient wait times, contributing to efficient and organized patient care.

-The Post Procedure tab in our health care software is dedicated to the assessment phase following the completion of treatment.
+The Post Procedure tab in our patient management software is dedicated to the assessment phase following the completion of treatment.
 It involves evaluating the patient’s progress after surgical procedures, such as valve replacement.

 Assessments are scheduled to monitor the patient’s condition, typically conducted at specific intervals such as 30 days, one year, or even up to four years, depending on the type of surgery and valve replacement performed.